whistleman/Taggit.stratis/README.md

 IDEAS:

 Add more Special Abilities?
 Like:
-- random placebo plagers around area
+- Random place players around area

 - Players can run faster (Is it even possible)?